 - Place and the date on which the Meeting is scheduled

-Further according to Rule 18(3)(iii) of the Companies (Management and Administration) Rules, 2014 if the notice is sent in form of a non-editable attachment to e-mail, such attachment should be in the Portable Document Format (PDF) or in a non-editable format together with a ‘link of instructions’ for receipt of downloading relevant version of the software.
+Further according to Rule 18(3)(iii) of the Companies (Management and Administration) Rules, 2014 if the notice is sent in form of a non-editable attachment to an e-mail, such attachment should be in the Portable Document Format (PDF) or a non-editable format together with a ‘link of instructions’ for receipt of downloading a relevant version of the software.

 Related Article: Notice of AGM( Annual General Meeting)

 In cases where the Notice is sent by e-mail or any other electronic means, the proof of sending of the Notice is required to be maintained by the company.
 Proof of sending of the Notice should be preserved for such period, as may be decided by the Board.
-In case any legal proceedings in connection with the same are pending, this proof should be maintained till complete disposal of the proceedings, including accounting for limitation period for any appeals.
+In case any legal proceedings in connection with the same are pending, this proof should be maintained till complete disposal of the proceedings, including accounting for the limitation period for any appeals.
 The proof may be maintained in soft form.

 Addresses for Sending Notice by Electronic Means

 Rule 18(3)(i) of the Companies (Management and Administration) Rules, 2014 provides that in case the Notice and accompanying documents are given by e-mail, these shall be sent at the Members’ e-mail addresses.
 The email will be sent on the registered with the company or provided by the depository, in the manner prescribed under the Act.
-A company is required to provide an advance opportunity at least once in a financial year.
+A company is required to provide an advanced opportunity at least once in a financial year.
 To the Member to register his email address or to update a fresh email id with the company or get such details updated with the depository.

 Notice of the General Meeting should contain a Note in this regard.
 If a Member does not provide an updated e-mail address.
 The company shall not be in default for non-receipt of such Notice by the Member.
-In case of the Directors, Auditors, Secretarial Auditors, and others, if any, the Notice and accompanying documents shall be sent at the e-mail addresses provided by them to the company.
+In the case of the Directors, Auditors, Secretarial Auditors, and others, if any, the Notice and accompanying documents shall be sent at the e-mail addresses provided by them to the company.
 If being sent by electronic means.